 Watch out for Drying

 The one thing you need to really watch out for is drying.
 Smaller food items, tumbling around or already pretty lean can dry out on your rotisserie.
 A quick tip for basting small items is to put together a thin, watery mixture like a marinade that you can spray with a spray bottle.
 This means no chunks of spices or herbs.
-Maybe a garlic infused oil with a little water to thin it out.
+Maybe garlic-infused oil with a little water to thin it out.
 It doesn't have to be fancy, just wet.
 Spray it lightly over foods on your rotisserie occasionally during the cooking process to help prevent drying.

 What About Cooking Times?